 Maintaining an active lifestyle is essential to managing my psoriasis, but it’s not always easy.
 At the time of my diagnosis, I was 15 years old and involved in a busy schedule of extracurricular activities.
-I played varsity lacrosse, took jazz and tap-dancing classes, and danced on my high school kickline team.
-And I didn’t want to quit any of it.
+I played varsity lacrosse, took jazz and tap dancing classes, and danced on my high school kickline team.

-It was a challenge to learn how to coexist with my psoriasis while keeping up all the activities I loved.
+It was a challenge to learn how to coexist with my psoriasis while keeping up with all the activities I loved.
 With determination and lots of support from my parents, I pursued my passions through graduation — and beyond.

-In my experience, exercise makes me feel good and diminishes my stress levels.
+In my experience, exercise makes me feel good and lowers my stress levels.
 It gives me a way to clear my mind from all the craziness that life throws our way.

 Now, with two toddlers at home, I find it even more challenging to squeeze exercise into my day.
 Often, I get in my cardio by playing and dancing with my girls.
 But no matter what, I don’t give up on exercise.

 If you want to add some physical activity to your routine, it’s simple to get started, and it may help you manage your psoriasis.

 There are plenty of ways you can get started at a slow, comfortable pace.
-For example, set aside time to take regular walks around your neighborhood or join a beginner fitness class.
+For example, you can set aside time to take regular walks around your neighborhood or join a beginners’ fitness class.

-If you try to do too much, too soon, you risk becoming frustrated, sore, or even injured.
+If you try to do too much too soon, you risk becoming frustrated, sore, or even injured.
 Instead, aim to build up your fitness level over time.